 These are extremely important for getting the most out of this course.

 The downloadable documents will greatly help you prepare for your career as a personal trainer.

 I wish I had all of these when I was starting out.

-In order to download the documents, just click on the blue link under the downloads section.
+To download the documents, click on the blue link under the downloads section.
 This will bring up a download option allowing you to save them to your computer or phone/tablet.